uCFI-GATech/ucfi-compiler/README.md

 #### LLVM pass

-The related code of LLVM pass is in `llvm/lib/Transforms/NewCPSensitivePass`.
+The related code is in `llvm/lib/Transforms/NewCPSensitivePass`.
 The LLVM pass will complete the follows tasks:

 1. Identify and instrument constraining data so that the monitor knows its value